-Under the agreement, Mr. Przybyl's original annual base salary was \$325,000, subject to a 10 percent increase on the first anniversary of the letter agreement if ANI achieved positive EBITDA during the first year of the letter agreement or other changes as the Compensation Committee and the Board determined in their discretion.
+The Company entered into an employment agreement with Mr. Przybyl on January 17, 2020.
+Under the agreement, Mr. Przybyl's annual base salary is \$781,500.
 In addition to his salary, Mr. Przybyl's agreement provides him with an automobile allowance of \$10,000 per year, payable in equal monthly installments.
-Mr. Przybyl is also eligible for an annual cash bonus, the target of which is up to 60 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.
-The base salary and target bonus are subject to change from time to time by the Company.
+Mr. Przybyl is also eligible for an annual cash bonus, the target of which is 90 percent of his base salary, based on the achievement of certain individual and corporate objectives, as determined by the Board.